jpgimenez/craftbeerpiLCD/README.md

 With this add-on you can display your Brewing steps temperatures on a 20x4 i2c LCD Display.
 In addition you can display the target-temperatur and current-temperature of each fermenter.
 This addon only works with I2C connected LCD Displays.

+## Installation

+Download and install this plugin via the CraftBeerPi user interface.
+It is called LCDDisplay.
+After that a reboot is necessary.

+## Configuration

+At least configure your i2c adress in the parameters menue.
+Some other parameters of the LCD can be changed in the  __init__.py file in the /home/pi/craftbeerpi3/modules/plugins/LCDDisplay folder.

 There are different modes:

 **Defaultdisplay**